TalDerei/PLONK-Tutorial/README.md

 If you prefer to run the commands **manually**, the plonk setup is explained in-depth and the commands are described below.

-Each step of the demo, the data, the actors, and their actions are better explained in this board
+Each step of the demo, the data, the actors, and their actions are better explained in this board:
 <img width="755" alt="Screen Shot 2022-06-22 at 3 11 04 PM" src="https://user-images.githubusercontent.com/70081547/175161365-279d2948-623c-485a-9d79-99506b583390.png">

 Here's the link to the Miro board: https://miro.com/app/board/uXjVODmIOnk=/?invite_link_id=155047731605